Youre-Group/Youre-for-Unreal/README.md

 ### Supported Platforms:
-Windows Desktop
+Windows Desktop, Android

 ## Install:
 1. Download Release package and unpack
 2. Copy the unpacked _Youre_ directory to _YOUR_PROJECT_PATH/Plugins/_
+3. Add **/Youre/Webview** to **Platforms -> Packaging -> Additional Assset Directories to Cook**
 3. Restart Unreal Project

 ## Usage
-You can modify the Login Layer Widget to your needs, you will find it the Content Drawer: _Plugins/YoureContent/WebViewWidgetBlueprint_
+You can modify the Login Layer Widget to your needs, you will find it the Content Drawer: _Plugins/Youre/Content/WebView/WebView_

 ```c++